Community Handbook:Policies and Procedures

 Parking

 All motor vehicles must be properly registered with the University Police Department (UPD) at the time of class registration.
 All drivers should abide by University and State regulations.
 Parking on grass or in red curbed areas is strictly prohibited, including during all move-in/move-out processes.
 Any vehicles found in violation of these mandates will be referred to UPD.
-If a resident moves during the year to a different building, which requires a specific parking permit, the resident should visit the Cashier's Window, located on the first floor of the Business Administration (BA) building, to change their parking permit.
+If a resident moves during the year to a different building, which requires a specific parking ticket, the resident should visit the Cashier's Window, located on the first floor of the Business Administration (BA) building, to change their parking permit.

 Visitors parking on campus are also required to obtain a visitor parking pass.
 For more information, please visit the following page (University Police Department) or visit UPD in Henderson Hall.